Collaborative pianist and vocal coach

 A coach is a mirror for the singer

-Having a background as an opera singer myself, I strive to be the collaborative pianist I would have wanted to work with during my own professional journey: competent and precise, yet attentive, reliable, and respectful of each singer's individual process.
+Having a background as an opera singer myself, it is easy for me to be the collaborative pianist I would have wanted to work with during my own professional journey: competent and precise, yet attentive, reliable, and respectful of each singer's individual process.

 The singer who enters my studio often needs a mirror — not judgment, but clarity.